celestiaorg/docs/docs/nodes/local-devnet.md

 Whether you're a developer simply testing things on your laptop or using a virtual machine in the cloud, this process can be done on any machine of your choosing.
-We tested it out successfully on a machine with the following
+We tested it out on a machine with the following
 specs:

 - Memory: 1 GB RAM